brunoslr/truco-backend/FRONTEND_API_CHANGES.md

   "trucoCallState": "None|Truco|Seis|Doze",  // Replaces trucoLevel
-  "lastTrucoCallerTeam": 0,                  // Team that made last call "canRaiseTeam": 1,                         // Team that can raise (null if none) "isBothTeamsAt10": false,                  // "Mão de 10" detection "currentStakes": 4,                        // Current points at stake "availableActions": [                      // NEW: Dynamic action list for current player
+  "lastTrucoCallerTeam": 0,                  // Team that made last call "canRaiseTeam": 1,                         // Team that can raise (null if none) "currentStakes": 4,                        // Current points at stake "ironHandEnabled": false,                  // Iron Hand feature for last hand "partnerCardVisibilityEnabled": true,     // Partner card visibility for last hand "availableActions": [                      // NEW: Dynamic action list for current player
     "play-card",                             // Can play a card
     "call-truco-or-raise",                   // Can call truco or raise